Azure-Samples/iot-edge-watchdog/README.md

 over a tumbling window, for a specific IoT Hub Device ID, to alert when a device has not sent a ping within a set period.
 These empty tumbling window alerts can then allow the cloud-side solution to generate dashboard alerts, or adjust solution behavior, such as preventing device deployments if the network connect appears unstable.

+### HeartMessage

+The heartbeat message is [protocol buffer](https://developers.google.com/protocol-buffers/).
+Simply define it in the `.proto` file and include the `csproj` file.
+The underlying C# will be generated for you.